Pelonda/awaken-open-access/docs/national-impact.md

 ## Impact Statement
+Access to secure computing infrastructure is essential for education, workforce development, and community services.
+Many public institutions face challenges such as:

+- Uncontrolled computer usage
+- Security risks on shared machines
+- Limited staff resources
+- Unequal access to technology

 Awaken Open Access contributes to the national interest by enabling secure, equitable access to digital resources in educational and public environments.